 What is a Schengen visa?

 The Schengen Area consists of 26 countries that have agreed to allow their citizens access to all countries within the area as if they were one country.
 How incredible is that?
 A Schengen visa is required to enter the Schengen Area.
 Once in the Schengen area, you too have access to all 26 countries within the area.

 South Africans are required to have a Schengen VISA in order to travel to a country within the Schengen Area.
 These countries include Italy, Greece, France, Denmark and other European countries excluding The United Kingdom.
 If you are visiting more than one country within the Schengen Area, then apply for a visa at the embassy of the first country you enter or the country at which you will stay the longest.
-The list of VISA application requirements including the application form can be found on the VFS Global website.
+Always work off of a list of VISA application requirements to ensure you don’t miss anything.